leej3/pandoc_resume/markdown/resume_John_Lee.md

 **Computing at scale:**
 Predominantly in the context of human neuroimaging software, I have leveraged compute-cluster resources using community tools (Dask, ipyparallel, Swarm, Slurm, Nipype), sometimes efficiently using thousands of CPU hours within a day on one of the largest supercomputers in the world.
+More recently in an enterprise setting I have made use of more enterprise ready workflow tools like Prefect and Dagster.

 **Cloud providers:**
 I have orchestrated and used resources on AWS, Azure, and GCP.